alynek/data_structures_lib/README.md

 # DataStructureLib

-### My implementation of collections in C# as List, Dictionary, HashSet, Stack and more
+### My implementation of collections in C# as List, LinkedList, Stack and more

 #### DataStructureLib is composed by:
 * [Data structures:](https://github.com/alynek/data_structures_lib/tree/main/src/DataStructures/DataStructuresLib)